Runic-Studios/Deploy/README.md

   - Cloudflare DNS-01 Challenge:
     - You should have already written credentials in the previous step to `traefik/cloudflare.env`
     - Run the `traefik/gen-cloudflare.sh` script.
+  - Velocity Cluster-Wide Forwarding Secret:
+    - Create a file `rr-game/forwarding.secret` and put a plaintext secret for velocity forwarding
+    - Run the `rr-game/gen-velocity-forwarding.sh` script.

 ### Deploy
 - Run the `apply.sh` script.